dannagle/PacketSender/README.md

 For when the normal send system is not enough, you can hammer a target IP with packets to see if your device can handle it.
 This can be found in the GUI toolbar at _Tools -> Intense Traffic Generator_

 Please note that this feature is experimental and the metrics displayed have not been fully tested.
+For a more accurate test, you may want to look at the CLI version of this tool.

 ![IP Specific binding](screenshots/udp-traffic-sending.PNG)